 IDX provides for income taxes using the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax effect of differences between recorded assets and liabilities and their respective tax basis along with operating loss and tax credit carryforwards.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to reverse.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period the rate change becomes effective.
 IDX recognizes the effect of income tax positions only if those positions are more likely than not of being sustained in the event of a tax audit.
 Recognized income tax positions are measured at the largest amount that is greater than 50% likely of being realized.
-Changes in recognition or measurement are reflected in the period in which the change in judgment occurs.
-IDX records interest related to unrecognized tax benefits in income tax expense.
+Changes in recognized tax benefits in income tax expense.